 Building a house is a complex task with multiple contractors working on multiple jobs simultaneously.
 So sometimes it becomes difficult for the builders to sync them together.
 The result is minor flaws and gaps in the structure.
 A home inspector can give documentation and photos of the repairs and point out any shortcuts that will take or if the job will do to normal construction standards.

 While minor issues like chipped off paints or creaky floors though annoying should not be life threatening; issues like poisonous gas emission, molds, and spore formation, faulty wiring can take a serious toll on one’s health.
 Sometimes a leaky pipe may proliferate the growth of poisonous fungi in the walls.
 A home inspection team makes sure that there are no such glaring safety issues.

 Detect structural issues

 A buyer is not a professional engineer who can detect structural issues at the very first glance.
-Defective materials and appliances, poor workmanship, incomplete or incorrect work, foundation wall cracks, and out of level door frames; these are some of the flaws only a trained eye can detect.
+Defective materials and appliances, poor workmanship, incomplete or incorrect work, foundation wall cracks, and out of level door frames; these are some of the flaws only a trained eye can musically fans no verification or survey detect.